dovaSworm/dovaRep/README.md

 						alert("Unsuccessful change")
 					});

- # this is html code where we get value of param:
+ # This is html code where we get value of param.
+It is a table with all players from team(guest or host):

 	  <tr style="height: 10px" ng-repeat="p in guestPlayers">
 					<td>{{p.jerseyNmber}}</td>
- # this tooltip apears on hover over players name and give full stat of player in real time
 					<td data-toggle="tooltip" data-html="true"
 						title="{{p.name}} <br />
 	1p {{p.onePointShot}}/{{p.onePointScore}} 2p {{p.twoPointShot}}/{{p.twoPointScore}} 3p {{p.threePointShot}}/{{p.threePointScore}} <br />